In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 One of our favorite places to see Christmas lights in Georgia, Lights of Life is hosted at an unusual location– Life University, a private chiropractic college in Marietta.

-Especially when you consider the fact that their expansive assortment of 1 million+ LED lights includes over 100 displays (including a 65-foot Santa/sleigh display, the tallest in the Southeast) on a 1.5 mile drive through the campus.
+Especially when you consider the fact that their expansive assortment of over 1 million LED lights includes over 100 displays (including a 65-foot Santa/sleigh display, the tallest in the Southeast) on a 1.5-mile drive through the campus.

-Lights of Life also has concession stands selling food and drinks, a petting zoo, pony rides, train rides. and photo opps with Santa available for an additional fee.
+Lights of Life also has concession stands selling food and drinks, a petting zoo, and train rides.
+They also have photo ops with Santa available for an additional fee.

 READ MORE: 10 Great Places to Celebrate Christmas in Virginia